thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ## Call the delivery service

-Going back to the `PizzaStoreController` class in the _pizza-store_ service add the following ready-only strings referencing the pub/sub component and the topic will be published to:
+Going back to the `PizzaStoreController` class in the _pizza-storefront_ service add the following ready-only strings referencing the pub/sub component and the topic will be published to:

 ```csharp
 private readonly string PubSubName = "pizzapubsub";